vpzbrig21/gme/addons/fuchs/README.md

 gme_fuchs
 ===================

-Add ACRE2 and ACE Features to the Fuchs.
+Adds ACRE2 and ACE Features to the Fuchs.

 ## Maintainers